 Inspired by the soft tones, I searched for a selection of grey, black, pastel blue and pink interior spaces.
 I was drawn to the following images for their bright, crisp whiteness.
 Delicately balanced with texturised patterns and strong pops of colour it creates a bold interior.

 Colours are distinct but minimal, with a selective and reductive palette creating cohesion.
 With these key ideas in mind, the next stage is selecting and sourcing the key pieces for my London interior space.
 Although this can take time and needs some keen investigative skills, ultimately the process allows you to refine your design concept and gradually build your dream interior.
-If you’re really strapped for time, get in touch to see how we can help with the design process.
+If you’re really strapped for time, learn how to make the most of your interior designer and see how we can help with the design process.

 As you can see, statement pieces such as the Wing Leather Occasional Armchair have been chosen to provide visual interest against the muted greys and pinks.
 Throws and cushions are incorporated to add texture and give the interior space a cosy homeliness.

 To add another dimension of personalisation, you can also print and frame your own photographs.
 This is an easy way to add some personal character to your interior space whilst instilling a warm family feel.
 Read about our other great tips on getting started on your Home Refurbishment.

 So here are some tips to help you transform your London interior.
 If you are struggling to source the furniture, refine your colour palette or balance the space more broadly feel free to get in touch with us.
 We specialise in helping busy families transform their properties into homes and have helped many London interiors do just that.